WORDS BY JADE BROCK & SOLRUNN PERSSON

 Edward Enninful and Virgil Abloh (may he rest in peace) have been huge influences on me.
 Not only in terms of promoting diversity and representation in the fashion industry — on the runway and in magazines — but also by expanding the palette in all aspects of art.

 To be honest, I find myself and my team to be my biggest source of inspiration.
 I’m still just, you know, a young Black boy from Uganda living in Sweden, trying to make it big in fashion.
 I’m working hard so that other young Black creatives after me won’t have to go through the same struggle and can just focus on their creativity and talent.
 The people I work with and my community are also a huge inspiration.
-It’s very inspiring that I’m surrounded by a bunch of other creatives, most of them people of colour, who are doing their thing at such a young age.
-We are so into our work and making it happen for us that we often don’t realise the kind of change we are making.
+It’s very inspiring that I’m surrounded by a bunch of other creatives, most of them people of color, who are doing their thing at such a young age.
+We are so into our work and making it happen for us that we often don’t realize the kind of change we are making.

 As a photographer and Insta pro, what’s your secret behind the ultimate Instagram shot?